17 Christmas Baby Announcement Ideas: Captions, Wording, Photos & More!

 • “The best gifts come in tiny packages”

-• “Our first christmas with the sweetest little stocking stuffer”
+• “Our first Christmas with the sweetest little stocking stuffer”

 • “To a holiday season filled with new beginnings and so much love”